SakshamChaurasiya/NeuzGo/FEATURES.md

 **Architecture Strategy**
 NeuzGo employs an API-first backend that acts as a secure intermediary and caching layer.
 Instead of the frontend directly querying external news APIs (which exposes keys and risks rate limits), the backend independently syncs data into a local MongoDB database.
 The frontend then queries this local database.

+**Shareable Horoscope Card (Client-Side Canvas)**
+The Share Reading feature generates a high-resolution 1080×1920px card image entirely in-browser using the native HTML5 `<canvas>` API — no external libraries or backend calls required.
+The card includes the NeuzGo brand, zodiac symbol, date, reading text, lucky attributes, orbit ring decorations, and a cosmic gradient.
+Sharing encodes all card data into a compact Base64 token appended as a single `?card=` URL parameter, keeping links clean and human-readable while keeping the raw reading data private.

 **Blog Editorial Workflow**
 User-authored content moves through a structured pipeline: `Draft → Pending Review → Approved / Rejected`.
 Only approved posts are visible on the public Blog Feed.
 Admins can moderate posts through a protected admin API.
 Access control is enforced at both the middleware and controller level — a user must be the original author or hold the `admin` role to delete a post.